Contested Spaces: Border Patrol in the Aegean Sea

 Frontex, the European Border and Coast Guard Agency continues to be present in the Aegean with changing teams and vessels from different European member states.
 While the aim of the agency and their mission clearly is to secure European borders and stop migration movements into Europe, Frontex is sometimes also involved in rescue operations.
 In addition, NATO started a military mission in February 2016 in support of and cooperation with Frontex, and the Greek and Turkish coast guards cutting “the lines of human trafficking and illegal migration.“ (see: NATO).

-Despite this militarized climate, there are still many volunteers and activists who resist and work in solidarity with refugees.
+Despite this militarized climate, there are still many volunteers and activists who work in solidarity with refugees,.
 Refugee4refugees, Lighthouse relief and Refugee Rescue e.g. are still involved in boat spotting and rescue operations on a daily basis.

 This complex interplay of different actors in what has become a further and further militarized border zone shows the need for a civil eye on developments and changes.
 Mare Liberum with its monitoring mission in the Aegean will serve exactly this purpose - operating as a civil counter corrective to current European border politics.